AI Writing Assistant FAQ

 Do I own the words created by the AI Writing Assistant?
 Can I sell/publish them?

 As long as you already legally own the original IP that you're writing (that is, you aren't writing any sort of fan fiction, using characters/IP that don't belong to you, etc.), then yes!
 You're free to use the words created using AI Writing Assistant in any commercial work.
-Scene One doesn't make any claim of ownership or liability, and you don't need to pay us royalties or anything like that.

 Is this magic??